This…unsettles you, from your ordinary, rooted world.

 In the next few moments, the planet tilted on its axis and the universe waded through water because the old man uttered not a word but cuddled the fluff in his hands and presented it to me in a move that could only be described as — I grasp for words — inviolable.

-I received the ball of fluff, head bowed and eyes shining, and realized belatedly that it was no normal fluff; it was a sleeping baby owl.
+I received the ball of fluff, head bowed and eyes blinking, and realized belatedly that it was no normal fluff; it was a sleeping baby owl.

 As I followed behind the old man into his house, the story was no longer one of traveling artfully, nor was it about pushing one’s limits in a cycling endeavor that came out of the blue.
 I remember the rest of the story in a slipstream of feelings.